-- i) review material litigation as such impacts financial reporting; - ii) review policies and procedures for the review and approval of directors' and officers' expenses and perquisites, including the use of corporate assets, and consider the results of any review of these areas by an internal audit function, if available, or by the external auditors or a third party consultant, as the Committee deems applicable; - iii) review and approve a summary of the Committee's composition and responsibilities as well as summary of any audit, audit-related and other services by the external auditors for inclusion in the public disclosure documentation of

-COSL, including without limitation, any such disclosure contained in a management proxy circular;

-- iv) review any related party transactions between COSL and the directors and officers of COSL; - v) review any legal and regulatory matters that may have a material impact on the interim or annual financial statements that are brought to the attention of any member of the Committee or the Board; - vi) conduct or authorize investigation into any matters within the Committee's scope of responsibilities.
-The Committee shall be empowered to retain independent counsel, accountants or others to assist it in the conduct of any investigation; - vii) approve the appointment, re-assignment or removal of the Chief Financial Officer of COSL, subject to the recommendation of the Corporate Governance and Compensation Committee and the final approval of the Board; - viii) approve the appointment, re-assignment or removal of the internal auditor, if any exists, of COSL, subject to the recommendation of the Corporate Governance and Compensation Committee and the final approval of the Board; and - ix) the Committee shall have the authority to direct and to supervise the investigation into any matter brought to its attention within the scope of its duties.
-It shall establish procedures for the receipt, retention and treatment of: - (A) Complaints COSL may receive regarding accounting, internal accounting controls, or auditing matters; and - (B) Confidential, anonymous submissions from COSL employees expressing concern regarding questionable accounting or auditing matters.
+- i) review material litigation as such impacts financial reporting; - ii) review policies and procedures for the review and approval of directors' and officers' expenses and perquisites, including the use of corporate assets, and consider the results of any review of these areas by an internal audit function, if available, or by the external auditors or a third party consultant, as the Committee deems applicable; - iii) review and approve a summary of the Committee's composition and responsibilities as well as summary of any audit, audit-related and other services by the external auditors for inclusion in the public disclosure documentation of COSL, including without limitation, any such disclosure contained in a management proxy circular; - iv) review any related party transactions between COSL and the directors and officers of COSL; - v) review any legal and regulatory matters that may have a material impact on the interim or annual financial statements that are brought to the attention of any member of the Committee or the Board: - vi) conduct or authorize investigation into any matters within the Committee's scope of responsibilities.
+The Committee shall be empowered to retain independent accountants or others to assist it in the conduct of any investigation.
+Without limiting the foregoing, the Committee shall have the authority to establish procedures for the receipt, retention and treatment of: - (A) Complaints COSL may receive regarding accounting, internal accounting controls, or auditing matters; and - (B) Confidential, anonymous submissions from COSL employees expressing concern regarding questionable accounting or auditing matter;